tbep-tech/wqtrends-manu/lit.md

     * Evaluated long-term changes in nutrient concentrations, nutrient ratios, chlorophyll and responses of chlorophyll to changes in nutrients in the spring and summer
     * Need to evaluate how seasonal differences were analyzed

-* Testa et al. 2018
+* Testa et al. 2018.
+Nutrient- and Climate-Induced Shifts in the Phenology of Linked Biogeochemical Cycles in a Temperate Estuary. [link](https://doi.org/10.3389/fmars.2018.00114)
+    * Evaluated phenological/seasonal shifts in biogeochemical cycles in Chesapeake Bay using 32 year record
+    * Used GAMs to model daily observations of response variables with smoother functions for decimal date, day of year, salinity, and different ti terms.
+A lagged fixed year effect was also added.
+    * smooths with p values > 0.1 were dropped
+    * Usec box-cox methods for transformation

 * Morton and Henderson 2008.
-Estimation of nonlinear trends in water quality: an improved approach using generalized additive models [link]()
+Estimation of nonlinear trends in water quality: an improved approach using generalized additive models [link](https://doi.org/10.1029/2007WR006191)
+    * Advocates for use of GAMs to evaluate non-linear trends in the presence of serially-correlated errors
+    * Compares GAMs with Seasonal Kendall and robust regression
+    * Also includes methods for adjustment to seasonal or flow effects
+    * Provides citations for use of GAMs in air quality studies

 * Yang and Moyer 2020.
 Estimation of nonlinear water-quality trends in high-frequency monitoring data [link](https://doi.org/10.1016/j.scitotenv.2020.136686)
     * Close examination of serial correlation issue with high-frequency monitoring data using GAMs, also evaluated trend estimation (maybe same as Murphy?) and slope change detection at arithmetic scales